Good governance: World Bank

 The World Bank introduced the concept in its 1992 report entitled "Governance and Development".
 According to the document, good governance is an essential complement to sound economic policies and is central to creating and sustaining an environment which fosters strong and equitable development.
 For the World Bank, good governance consists of the following components: capacity and efficiency in public sector management, accountability, legal framework for development, and information and transparency.

 The Worldwide Governance Indicators is a program funded by the World Bank to measure the quality of governance of over 200 countries.
 It uses six dimensions of governance for their measurements, Voice & Accountability, Political Stability and Lack of Violence, Government Effectiveness, Regulatory Quality, Rule of Law, and Control of Corruption.
 They have been studying countries since 1996.

 Effects

 International humanitarian funding

-Good governance defines an ideal that is difficult to achieve in full, though it is something development supporters consider donating to causes.
-Major donors and international financial institutions, like the International Monetary Fund (IMF) or World Bank, are basing their aid and loans on the condition that the recipient undertakes reforms ensuring good governance.
-This is mostly due to the close link between poor governance and corruption.
+Good governance defines an ideal that is difficult to achieve in full, though it is something development supporters consider supporting.
+Major donors and international financial institutions, like the International Monetary Fund (IMF) World Bank, are basing their aid and loans on the condition that the recipient undertakes reforms ensuring good governance.
+Several bilateral donors, such as the US Government's Millennium Challenge Corporation require countries to meet certain standards of good governance prior to receiving assistance.
+These conditions are due to the close link between poor governance and corruption, the connection between good governance and aid effectiveness, and the relationship between good governance and poverty reduction.